arcilli/investsuite-api-docs/docs/common_scenarios/suitability_profiler.md

 **Profiler** - A profiler determines the structure of a profile.
 It contains questionnaires, that determine what the assessments in the profile will look like.
 A profiler is essentially a template for a portfolio-specific suitability profile.

-**Questionnaire** - A questionnaire determines the logic that is used to fill out parameters in the risk profile.
-It determines the content of questions that will be asked, and the (dynamic) pathway of questions.
+**Questionnaire** - A questionnaire determines the structure of an assessment.
+This concerns the logic that is used to fill out parameters, the content of questions that will be asked, and the (dynamic) pathway of questions.

 **Assessment** - An assessment follows the questions of a questionnaire, and holds the progress of the user.
-For each portfolio the user takes an assessment.
-As such, as assessment is specific to a portfolio.
+It contains the questions to be asked and answers that the user provides.

 ![Suitability Profiler Architecture](../img/suitability_profiler_architecture.jpg)